 The Dead Sea is a salt lake located at the Jordan Rift Valley and is the deepest hypersaline lake in the world.
 It is one of the world’s saltiest bodies of water and this makes it harsh for the flourishing of plants and animals.
 It is also a supplier of a large number of products like asphalt and potash.
 The Jordan River is the only river that flows into the Dead Sea.
 There is a scarcity of rainfall in all the areas which are actually surrounding the Dead Sea.

 Throughout the year, we can normally see sunny skies and feel the dry air in this place.
 It has higher oxygen content and the water affects the temperature and climate to a large extent.
 Sea temperatures are higher than the land temperatures during the summer season in this area.
 Animals like hares, foxes, jackals and leopards can be seen in the mountains surrounding the Dead Sea.

 The main debate among the environmentalists has been the shrinking of the infamous Dead Sea.
 In the last few years, Dead Sea has been found to be shrinking to a large extent because of the diversion of incoming water from Jordan River to the north.
 Some officials are of the opinion that this might be happening because of the industrial activities around the Dead Sea.

 Recently, researchers from U.S. and Israel have solved the theory of sinking salt crystals and have said that this is the process that leads to the slow falling and enlargement of salt layers at the bottom of Israeli-Jordanian Lake.
-Overall, it can be said that properties of Dead Sea is both useful and harmful for human beings as a result of which, it remains one of the mysterious and known name among the list of small lakes and seas around the world.
+Overall, it can be said that the properties of the Dead Sea are both useful and harmful for human beings as a result of which, it remains one of the mysterious and known names among the list of small lakes and seas around the world.